How to Create an Architecture Layers Map

 FSwin-USA is a fictitious financial services company.

-To stay ahead of the competition they decided to significantly change and improve the way they do customer contact, how they process payments, and how they enable clients to do digital payments.
+To stay ahead of the competition, they decided to significantly change and improve how they do customer contact, process payments, and enable clients to make digital payments.

 They identified three business capabilities that should be implemented:

-• Digital Micro Payments - Banking clients will be able to do real-time micro-payments (less than USD 10) with an exact cost of 1 USD cent.
+- Digital Micro Payments - Banking clients can do real-time micro-payments (less than USD 10) with an exact cost of 1 USD cent.

-The CEO is a very impatient person and wants to have these capabilities implemented, within 3 months and all at once!
+The CEO is very impatient and wants to implement these capabilities within 3 months and all at once!

 As this impacts everything in the organization, it was decided to create an architecture atlas with the following three diagrams:

-In the Dragon1 Viewer, a user has many features to use and alter the demo:
+In the Dragon1 Viewer, a user has many features to use and alter the tutorial:

-• One can see out of which elements every capability consists.
+- One can see which elements every capability consists of.

-• One can change any data of the demo.
+- One can change any data in the tutorial.
 Such as the processes, applications, capabilities, principles, rules, and views.

 The Viewer supports doing a round trip with .dragon1 Files (JSON) and Excel Sheets.

-Because Dragon1 supports imports and export of data in .dragon1 Files and Excel Sheet, you as a user never encounter any vendor lock-in ever.
+Because Dragon1 supports imports and exports of data in .dragon1 Files and Excel sheets, you, as a user, never encounter any vendor lock-in ever.

 Dynamic Views

-When you access the demo, you see a list of views shown.
+When you do the tutorial, you see a list of views shown.

 When you click on a view in the list, you see icons appear next to shapes, and you see shapes disappear or change color.
 This is based on the queries and rules of the view.